-He typically limits himself to like once a winter, because when you add up the cost of the clams and the clam juice, it’s a lot for a meal that our picky little non-soup eaters won’t even touch.
+He typically limits himself to a bowl like once a winter, because when you add up the cost of the clams and the clam juice, it’s a lot for a meal that our picky little non-soup eaters won’t even touch.
 It’s an America’s Test Kitchen recipe, so you know it’s really good.

 So I watched him prep for the soup, cut up the potatoes, slice the bacon (yes, I said BACON), and get ready to create the roux . . .